Erlemar/dswok/General ML/Regularization.md

 > [!warning] Be careful with using too many types of regularization blindly
 > There are cases when different types of regularization have unexpected interactions.
 >
 > Weight Decay (L2) and Batch Normalization: when used together with BN an L2 penalty no longer has its original regularizing effect.
-Instead it becomes essentially equivalent to an adaptive adjustment of the learning rate!
+Instead, it becomes essentially equivalent to an adaptive adjustment of the learning rate!
 [Source](https://blog.janestreet.com/l2-regularization-and-batch-norm/)
 >
 > Dropout and Batch Normalization: use BN before Dropout, not after.
 [Link](https://stackoverflow.com/questions/39691902/ordering-of-batch-normalization-and-dropout) to the discussion.